100 prisoners problem: Permutation representation

 and consists of a cycle of length 7 and a cycle of length 1.
 The cycle notation is not unique since a cycle of length $l$ can be written in $l$ different ways depending on the starting number of the cycle.
 During the opening of the drawers using the above strategy, each prisoner follows a single cycle which always ends with their own number.
 In the case of eight prisoners, this cycle-following strategy is successful if and only if the length of the longest cycle of the permutation is at most 4.
-If a permutation contains a cycle of length 5 or more, all prisoners whose numbers lie in such a cycle do not reach their own number after four steps.
+If a permutation contains a cycle of length 5 or more, all prisoners whose numbers lie in such a cycle do not reach their own number within four steps.

 Probability of success

 Probability distribution of the length of the longest cycle of a random permutation of the numbers 1 to 100.
 The green area corresponds to the survival probability of the prisoners.

 In the initial problem, the 100 prisoners are successful if the longest cycle of the permutation has a length of at most 50.
 Their survival probability is therefore equal to the probability that a random permutation of the numbers 1 to 100 contains no cycle of length greater than 50.
 This probability is determined in the following.